 2. Be selective.

-When looking for industrial products for your home, keep in mind that you can’t clutter your interior with too much stuff.
+When looking for products for your home, keep in mind that you can’t clutter your interior with too much stuff.
 Instead, it’s better to spend a little bit more time hunting down the right furniture and lights that will suit your home and complement the overall design.
 Remember, those few furniture pieces will be emphasized a lot by the spacious feeling of the room, so choose well.
 Not everything that comes from an old warehouse looks stylish in a home, and not everything that’s labelled “industrial” will suit your taste.
-Select only what works for you and you’ll end up with a beautifully simple industrial design look that you can enjoy every day.
+Select only what works for you and you’ll end up with a beautifully simple design look that you can enjoy every day.

 3. Expose your stuff.

-This is perhaps the most radical of our industrial interior design ideas: be brave and expose your walls, pipelines andlight cords.
+This is perhaps the most radical of our interior design ideas: be brave and expose your walls, pipelines andlight cords.
 Tear away some boarding and scrape the wallpaper and plaster of your wall.
-Bare brick or concrete walls and metal pipelines provide the perfect backdrop for your furniture and lighting, creating that robust industrial design look that is liked by so many.
+Bare brick or concrete walls and metal pipelines provide the perfect backdrop for your furniture and lighting, creating that robust design look that is liked by so many.
 So go ahead, unleash the DIY guy/gal in you and tackle that job!

 4. Go for neutral.